code-423n4/2024-02-thruster/README.md

 - All contracts that use gas should comply with the Blast gas claim logic.
 - All contracts that are intended to hold any of the following assets (WETH, USDB, ETH) should comply with the Blast claimable yield logic.
 The automatic yield is an exception only for ThrusterTreasure.sol, as we will keep a small amount of ETH in the contract to pay for Pyth oracle entropy calls.
 - The code follows the same core mechanisms as Uniswap V2 and V3, so constant function market maker and concentrated liquidity market maker.
-- Code will be deployed on the Blast L2, which is an Optimisim Stack L2
+- Code will be deployed on the Blast L2, which is an Optimism Stack L2
 - Privileged role is in charge enabling the fee on the protocol.
 - Deployment of pools for both CFMM and CLMM is permissionless
 - Claiming of Blast yield and gas is a permissioned role always
 - Treasure lottery is structured as users have the option to enter all their existing tickets for the current round or accumulate tickets.
 There is no option to partially enter tickets or choose specific numbers.
-It will also be possible for there to be no winners of the lottery, as it is possible to submit ghost tickets via the merkle by the team.
+It will also be possible for there to be no winners of the lottery, as it is possible to submit ghost tickets via the Merkle by the team.

 ## Attack ideas (Where to look for bugs)
 - ThrusterPool contract for price manipulation